 Check out the Kashgar City Guide

-- Visit During Sunrise or Sunset: many tour companies offer this option to either arrive super early or stay late to see the sunrise/sunset.
+- Visit During Sunrise or Sunset: Many tour companies offer this option to either arrive super early or stay late to see the sunrise/sunset.
 It’s gorgeous!
-The only problem is hiking in the dark, so bring light.
+The only problem is hiking in the dark, so bring a light.

-- Camping: It used to be that travelers could easily camp at Shipton’s Arch, but with the development of the site as a tourist destination, it is unclear whether that is still an option.
+- Camping at Shipton’s Arch: It used to be that travelers could easily camp at Shipton’s Arch, but with the development of the site as a tourist destination, it is unclear whether that is still an option.
 In addition, the grassy hill where people once camped is now a concrete-covered tourist viewing deck, so finding a good place to pitch a tent will be even harder (everything else is quite rocky!)